VeritasVox/Biblical-Apologetics-and-Critical-Theory-A-Scriptural-Framework/README.md

 - Critical theory says sin is privilege/oppression; the gospel says sin is rebellion against God.
 - Critical theory says salvation is through activism; the gospel says salvation is by grace through faith.
 - Critical theory says identity is determined by social categories; the gospel says identity is in Adam or in Christ.
-- Critical theory offers no forgiveness, only perpetual guilt or grievance; the gospel offers complete forgiveness through Christ's blood.
+- Critical theory offers no ultimate forgiveness, only perpetual guilt or grievance; the gospel offers complete forgiveness through Christ's blood.

 *Text:* "I am astonished that you are so quickly deserting him who called you in the grace of Christ and are turning to a different gospel—not that there is another one, but there are some who trouble you and want to distort the gospel of Christ" (Gal.
 1:6-7).